NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_llava.md

 In this image, a small wooden pier extends out into a calm lake, surrounded by tall trees and mountains.
 The pier seems to be the only access point to the lake.
 The serene scene includes a few boats scattered across the water, with one near the pier and the others further away.
 The overall atmosphere suggests a peaceful and tranquil setting, perfect for relaxation and enjoying nature.
 ```

 You can put your own images in the mounted `jetson-containers/data` directory.
 The C++ code for llava-cli can be found [here](https://github.com/ggerganov/llama.cpp/tree/master/examples/llava).
-The llama-cpp-python bindings also [support Llava](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#multi-modal-models), however they are significantly slower from Python for some reason (potentially pre-processing)
+The llama-cpp-python bindings also [support Llava](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#multi-modal-models), however they are slower from Python (potentially handling of the tokens)

 ## 4. Optimized Multimodal Pipeline with `NanoVLM`